D.C. voting guide: What you need to know about early voting, mail-in ballots

 No. The ballots come with an envelope that has prepaid postage.

-What steps have been taken to prevent problems like those in June primary?
+What steps have been taken to prevent problems like those in the June primary?

-Many D.C. residents who requested absentee ballots for the primary never received them, leading to ridiculously long lines at the polls when those people went to vote in person.
-Elections officials hope to avoid that situation by mailing a ballot to every registered voter instead of making them request one, and installing the drop boxes.
+Many D.C. residents who requested absentee ballots for the primary never received them, leading to long lines at the polls when those people went to vote in person.
+Election officials hope to avoid that situation by mailing a ballot to every registered voter instead of making them request one, and installing the drop boxes.

 Why is there so much concern about the U.S. Postal Service this year?